ragnaros1337/laravel9vue3/docs/cache.md

         $table->integer('expiration');
     });

-> {tip} Вы также можете использовать команду `php artisan cache:table` Artisan для генерации миграции с правильной схемой.
+> **Note**
+> You may also use the `php artisan cache:table` Artisan command to generate a migration with the proper schema.

 <a name="memcached"></a>
-#### Предварительная подготовка драйвера на основе Memcached
+#### Memcached

-Для использования драйвера Memcached требуется установить [пакет Memcached PECL](https://pecl.php.net/package/memcached). Вы можете перечислить все ваши серверы Memcached в файле конфигурации `config/cache.php`. Этот файл уже содержит запись `memcached.servers` для начала:
+Using the Memcached driver requires the [Memcached PECL package](https://pecl.php.net/package/memcached) to be installed.
+You may list all of your Memcached servers in the `config/cache.php` configuration file.
+This file already contains a `memcached.servers` entry to get you started:

     'memcached' => [
         'servers' => [